mohsenasadi501/DataStructureAlgorithm/README.md

 ## AVL Trees

 As mentioned before every operation in BTS is run on O(log(n)) which this condition happens when the tree is balanced.
+AVL trees are a special type of BST that automatically re-balance themselves every time we add or remove nodes.

 In the balanced tree, the height of every node should be:

 `height(left) - height(right) <= 1`

-AVL trees are a special type of BST that automatically re-balance themselves every time we add or remove nodes.
+We have a factor to check the balance of the tree called the balanced factor:

+`BF = height(left) - height(right)`

+` -1 <= BF <= 1`

+BF should be 0,1,-1 if is greater or lower than these numbers, the tree should re-balanced itself.

 #### Self-Balancing Tree

 - AVL Tree (Adelson-Velsky and Landis)